On this page

 There are many legal issues to consider when holding an event.

-We have published a checklist to help you work through these issues when you hold an event.
+We have published checklists to help you work through these issues when you hold an event.

-Use the checklist together with the guide on legal considerations when holding events that is relevant to your state or territory.
+Use the checklists together with the guide on legal considerations when holding events that is relevant to your state or territory.

 In general, the following types of activities are fundraising: